 In February 2016, the FASB issued ASU 2016-02, Amendments to the Leases ("ASU Topic 842"), which will require for all operating leases the recognition of a right-of-use asset and a lease liability, in the statement of financial position.
 The lease cost will be allocated over the lease term on a straight-line basis.
 This guidance is effective for annual and interim periods beginning after December 15, 2018.
-Management is currently evaluating the impact the adoption of this standard has on the Issuer's financial statements and disclosures.
+Management is currently evaluating the impact these changes will have on the Issuer's financial statements and disclosures.